Charles B. McVay III

 Charles Butler McVay III (August 31, 1898 – November 6, 1968) was an American naval officer and the commanding officer of the cruiser which was lost in action in 1945, resulting in a significant loss of life.
 Of all captains in the history of the United States Navy, he is the only one subjected to court-martial for losing a ship sunk by an act of war, despite the fact that he was on a top secret mission maintaining radio silence.

 The testimony of Mochitsura Hashimoto, the Japanese commander who sank his ship, also seemed to exonerate him.
-After years of mental health problems, McVay committed suicide at 70 years old.
+After years of mental health problems, McVay died by suicide at 70 years old.
 Following years of efforts by some survivors and others to clear his name, he was posthumously exonerated by the 106th United States Congress and President Bill Clinton on October 30, 2000.

 Education and career

 Charles Butler McVay III was born in Ephrata, Pennsylvania, on August 31, 1898, to a Navy family.
 His father, Charles Butler McVay Jr. (1868–1949), commanded the tender during the cruise of the Great White Fleet (1907–1909), was an admiral in the United States Navy during World War I, and served as Commander-in-Chief of the Asiatic Fleet in the early 1930s.

 Charles III was a 1920 graduate of the United States Naval Academy at Annapolis, Maryland.
 Before taking command of Indianapolis in November 1944, McVay was chairman of the Joint Intelligence Committee of the Combined Chiefs of Staff in Washington, D.C., the Allies' highest intelligence unit.
 Earlier in World War II, he was awarded the Silver Star for displaying courage under fire.

 McVay led the ship through the invasion of Iwo Jima, then the bombardment of Okinawa in the spring of 1945, during which Indianapolis anti-aircraft guns shot down seven enemy planes before the ship was struck by a kamikaze on March 31.
 The strike inflicted heavy casualties, including eight dead, and penetrated the ship's hull.
 McVay returned the ship safely to Mare Island in California for repairs.